Background and activities

 Technology, innovation, and environment policy.

-Bibri is the author of two recent books in the field of pervasive computing and in the process of publishing his third book.
+Bibri is the author of three recent books: two in the field of pervasive computing and one in the field of smart sustainable cities of the future.
 Also, he has occasionally been working on his fourth book in parallel with his doctoral studies.
 The titles of these books are as follows:

 1. The Human Face of Ambient Intelligence: Cognitive, Emotional, Affective, Behavioral and Conversational Aspects (523 pages), Springer, 07/2015.